PiAil/pwning-webgoat/wiki_owasp_webgoat.en.md

 *   Send an email to `tom@webgoat-cloud.org` and intercept the request.
 *   Change the `Host: host:webgoat_port` header to `Host: host:webwolf_port` and return a request.
 *   On **WebWolf**, go to **Incoming requests**, retrieve the variable `path` and go to the URL http://host:webgoat\_port/WebGoat/path .
-*   Change the password and validate the challenge with the latter (validation bugged).
+*   Change the password and validate the challenge with the latter.

 ![Password Reset 6](images/wiki_owasp_webgoat/password-reset-6.png)
 ![Password Reset 6](images/wiki_owasp_webgoat/password-reset-6-webwolf.png)